polarsource/polar/README.md

 ## Polar: Open source Lemon Squeezy & Paddle alternative
 Focus on building your passion, while we focus on the infrastructure to get you paid.

+- Sell SaaS and digital products in minutes
 - All-in-one funding & monetization platform for developers.
 - Sell access to GitHub repositories, Discord Support channels, File Downloads, License Keys & much more with Digital Products & Subscriptions.
 - Setup crowdfunding on your GitHub issues